Mechanism-led bioelectric repair

 Restore the wound’s electric field to guide closure.

 Corneal wounds generate endogenous electric fields that drive directional epithelial migration.
 In impaired healing, the electric field is reduced, slowing closure.
-OcuRegen™ is designed to modulate epithelial ion transport to restore transepithelial potential (TEP) and accelerate directional migration toward injury.
+OcuRegen™ is designed to amplify the wound's endogenous repair current and accelerate directional epithelial migration toward the injury.

-Lead selection gated by PD plus faster scratch + ex vivo closure.
+Lead selection gated by that signal plus faster closure across models.

 A name with lineage: Luigi Galvani